5SOS5: Singles

 The album's lead single, "Complete Mess", was released on 2 March 2022.
 It reached number 85 on the US Billboard Hot 100 in April 2022.

 The second single, "Take My Hand", followed on 1 April 2022, and charted at number 72 on the Irish Singles Chart.

 Third single "Me Myself & I" was released alongside the album announcement on 11 May 2022.
 It peaked at number 90 on the ARIA Singles Chart.

 The fourth single "Blender" was released with no prior announcement on 13 July 2022, after the band had begun performing it live on the Take My Hand tour.

 The fifth single "Older" (featuring Sierra Deaton) was released on 7 September 2022, after the band released a snippet of Hemmings singing "Older" on their social media pages the previous day; however, it was not announced the song would be released the next day.
 A video of the song, featuring an end-of-the-world scenario, was released on 18 October 2022.

+The promotional single "Bad Omens" was released on 23 September 2022.
+A video of the song, featuring a romance car, was released on 26 September 2022.

 Critical reception

 Matt Collar of AllMusic gave the album a 4 out of 5 stars and wrote that "much of the album brings to mind the Weeknd's distinctive brand of atmospheric pop -- songs shot through with a yearning, after-hours regret and spiritual modern-rock uplift".
 He praised the songs "Complete Mess", "Me Myself & I", "Take My Hand", and "Bad Omens".
 Clash called the album 5 Seconds of Summer's "most cohesive and impressive work to date".
-Cara-Louise Scott from The Indiependent praised it as "a beautifully hand-crafted album, symbolising eleven years of the band’s musical experience."
+Cara-Louise Scott from The Indiependent praised it as "a beautifully hand-crafted album, symbolising eleven years of the band's musical experience."

 The album debuted at number two on the Billboard 200 with 48,000 equivalent album units sold in its first week in the US, including 36,000 in pure album sales.
 The album charted in the top 10 in an additional ten countries, including at number one in the UK and Australia.